Up the Long Ladder

 "Up the Long Ladder" is the eighteenth episode of the second season of the syndicated American science fiction television show Star Trek: The Next Generation, the 44th episode overall, first broadcast on May 22, 1989.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, the Enterprise becomes involved in two previously unknown Earth colonies' struggle for survival.

+The episode was controversial as Riker's destruction of his clone, and his justification of it, were seen as pro-abortion arguments that were unusually harsh in tone.
+The result was the episode received backlash from pro-life groups that resulted in the episode receiving limited play in reruns.

 Plot

 The Enterprise receives an automated distress call from a human colony on the planet Bringloid V, (Note: From brionglóid, the Irish language word for "dream") which is in danger from solar flares from its star.
 The colony turns out to have been founded by the crew of the SS Mariposa, (Note: Mariposa is the Spanish word for "butterfly") a freighter launched from Earth several hundred years earlier.

 As the Enterprise approaches the planet, Worf collapses on the bridge.
 When he regains consciousness in sick bay, he is embarrassed to admit suffering a Klingon childhood illness equivalent to measles.
 Dr. Pulaski agrees to protect his privacy.
 In gratitude, Worf later approaches her to offer a Klingon tea ceremony.
 He warns that the tea is deadly to humans and explains it is just a gesture which would be important in his culture.
 Pulaski suggests he is a romantic and takes an antidote to allow herself to drink the tea with him safely.

 The "Bringloidi" colony, now led by an Irishman named Danilo Odell and his hot-tempered daughter Brenna, are followers of an early 22nd-century philosopher who advocated returning to a pre-industrial agrarian lifestyle, and when taken aboard the Enterprise, must quickly adapt to the 24th-century technology.
 Odell informs Picard of another colony, also planted by the Mariposa.
 The Enterprise proceeds to the second colony—which has named itself "Mariposa" after their ship—half a light year away.
 The colony's Prime Minister, Wilson Granger, is happy to see the Enterprise and welcomes them to visit, so Commander Riker beams down with Lieutenant Worf and Chief Medical Officer Doctor Pulaski.